 1. You get expertise in compliance issues.

-Looking for a nonprofit employee handbook you can use to create your own?
-Download our free template today.
+Looking for a nonprofit employee handbook template you can use to create your own?
+Download ours today.

 2. You can offer more robust benefits to your employees.